shrawans007/data-science-students/README.md

 Whole case study project is devided into three major parts:

 ### Part 1.
 Descriptive Statistics (Task 1 and 2)
-Task 1:
-After checking the data and doing needed calculations using Excel functions/formulas interpretaion of results are as follows:
+**Task 1**: You can find the solution to this problem in the Descriptive Statistics – tasks 1-2.xlsx file: After checking the data and doing needed calculations using Excel functions/formulas interpretaion of results are as follows:
 **Paid-Plan Students**

 ![Screenshot 2025-01-06 210255](https://github.com/user-attachments/assets/1fd7c5d3-f740-4eb2-9d81-649449802a1e)